 5 steps to implement a successful data classification policy

-Implementing an easy-to-use classification policy as the foundation of the organizations data protection strategy will create an organized system to simplify the process of identifying sensitive data.
+Implementing an easy-to-use data classification policy as the foundation of an organization’s data protection strategy will create an organized system to simplify the process of identifying sensitive data.

 1. Determine project objectives

 What is the desired outcome of the project?
 Defining a goal will help make sure the project stays on the right track and will ensure the correct information is collected and tagged.

 What is the scope of the project?
 Determine if it is feasible for the entire organization, or if it is best to concentrate initial efforts on specific departments.

 2. Define tool set

 Determine what tools will be necessary to add classification into the everyday workflow, whether they are new or existing.
 Users are more likely to use a new tool if it is readily available within the tools they currently use.

 Data classification is an essential part of an effective data governance and security strategy, which also improves the performance and return on investment of other technologies such as Data Loss Prevention (DLP).